Bang Tango: Reformation (2002–present)

-In 2003, Joe Leste' once again reformed the band, this time as its sole original member, and released the Ready to Go album.
+In 2002, Joe Lesté once again reformed the band, this time as its sole original member, and released the Ready to Go album.

 One reunion show with all original members of Bang Tango occurred in 2006.
 The whole show can be viewed on YouTube but is mislabeled as being from 2015.

 2006 saw the release of the From The Hip album and 2011 saw the release of Pistol Whipped in the Bible Belt.

-In 2010, the original lineup minus frontman Joe Leste' reformed with a different vocalist and performed two shows as Bang Tango Redux.
+In 2010, the original lineup minus frontman Joe Lesté reformed with a different vocalist and performed two shows as Bang Tango Redux.

 In 2014, Bang Tango recruited former Dio guitarist Rowan Robertson.

 Shortly after completing and screening Attack of Life: The Bang Tango Movie, director Drew Fortier went on to join Bang Tango as their second guitarist in 2015.

 Bang Tango has reportedly been working on a new album.